roomit-xyz/docs.roomit.xyz/mainnet/planq/installation-node/up-and-running.md

 ---
-description: How to start running comdex
+description: How to start running planq
 ---

 # Up And Running